regisphilibert/rp_hugo/content/post/partials-series/part-1/index.md

 ## Improving your build time ⏱️

 For the projects you have built yourself, it might be fairly easy to go though your `partials` directory and quickly identify those which could be cached.
-But for projects you inherited or built a long time ago, there is two CLI flags you can run. `hugo --templateMetrics --templateMetricsHint`.
+But for projects you inherited or built a long time ago, there are two CLI flags you can run. `hugo --templateMetrics --templateMetricsHint`.

-The first flag ran alone is already very helpful as it will list every template files and give you information about the duration of their building.
+The first flag ran alone is already very helpful as it will list every template file and give you information about the duration of their building.
 Not everything in there can be cached though, only partials.

 The second one adds an extra column which prints that file's "cache potential" in percentage.

-Those CLI will help identify big clogger, but but really, on any given partial you write and call, you should ask yourself those 3 questions:
+Those commands will help identify any big clogs, but you should always ask yourself these three questions:

-1. How complex is the partial what's its duration might end up.
+1. How complex is the partial and what its cumulative duration might add up to.
-2. How many times will it processed compared to its potential number of variants.
+2. How many times will it be processed compared to its potential number of variants.
 3. How can I adapt my code to make it easily cacheable. (identifying variants early on will save a lot of refactoring later)

 ## Conclusion

-Either when building a new Hugo project or maintaining one you should always keep in mind that every line of code could potentially slow your build!
-And even after having refactor that code to ease up the work of your favorite SSGm it's still might be very valuable to have Hugo do the heavylifing a few times rather than every time.
+When building a new Hugo project or maintaining one you should always  keep in mind that every line of code could slow your build.
+Let Hugo do the heavy-lifting a few times rather than every time!

 So go look for those partial files, make up your own variants and start saving time and money by heavily making those `partialCached`!